Guest Article by Gloria Murray, Accountant and Director of Murray Associates Accountants

 Thoughts & Takeaways

 Truth be told, without a track record, you will find it more difficult to borrow money.
-If that’s your case, have a look at The Prince’s Trust or your local business help.
-To give yourself the best chance of securing funding if you do have a track record, then you must be able to make a compelling case for why you need the funds.
+If that’s your case, turning toward your local enterprise office or government schemes can help.
+To give yourself the best chance of securing funding, you must be able to make a compelling case for why you need the funds.
 Most lenders will want proof that you can repay the debt over a specific and defined period.
-It’s not enough to have an idea; you’re going to need facts and figures to back it up.
+It’s not enough to have an idea; you need facts and figures to back it up.

 If you choose to go the traditional bank route to raise money, then you will be asked to provide your salon’s cashflow projections, profit and loss reports and balance sheet projections for at least the most recent 2-3 years.
 You will also be asked for your last 3 years’ set of accounts and management accounts*.